 New Student Recruiting

-Jonathan Aldrich may recruit a new Ph.D. student to start in Fall 2014.
+Jonathan Aldrich may recruit new Ph.D. students to start in Fall 2014 and/or Fall 2015.
 The position and topic are dependent both on the availability of funding and the interest of the student.
 However, possible topics include language design, especially for secure distributed, mobile, and web systems; types and verification for safe concurrency; and studying the productivity impact of language and type system features.